-Book reviews are subjective.
-I tend to rate books not according to how “perfect” they are, seem to be, or are said to be in general but rather to how perfect they are to me.
-BookLook Bloggers provided me with a complimentary copy of this book from the publisher for an honest review.
+Film reviews are subjective.
+I tend to rate films not according to how “perfect” they are, seem to be, or are said to be in general but rather to how perfect they are to me.

 One Night with the King (2006) from Gener8Xion Entertainment

 Rated PG.
 Drama, Royalty, Faith Film, Historical/Period Film, Romance

 Description (from the film case): Born into poverty, Hadassah (Tiffany DuPont) grows up to become a beauty who catches the eye of the powerful King Xerxes (Luke Goss) and ultimately becomes his bride.
 But despite her position, Hadassah’s life is in danger, as the state has decreed that all Jews will be put to death.
 Defying warnings to remain silent, however, Hadassah struggles to save her people, even as she attempts to hide her heritage…

 My thoughts: The music, set design, and many of the costumes are what I like best about this film, which is based on one of my all-time favorite novels.
 I also appreciate the film’s take on Queen Vashti, not making her just a haughty or conniving beauty with her nose stuck up in the air but a woman with poise and conviction who does appear to have some genuine concern for the king.

 Vashti is certainly more queenly than Hadassah/Esther in this movie, as there isn’t much that’s distinctly regal in the lead actress’s carriage or speech, even after her time of preparation to meet the king.
 It’s also unfortunate that she has to spend so much of the film, particularly the second half of it, in tears.